vanducng/datafold-docs/docs/integrations/orchestration/dbt_adv_config.md

 ### Prerequisites

 - To configure dbt Cloud, you must first connect a [Data Source](integrations/data_warehouses/dw_overview.md) and connect a [GitHub](/integrations/git/github.md) or [GitLab](/integrations/git/gitlab.md) account.
+## Primary Keys

-### **Tag primary keys in dbt model**
+### **Tag primary keys in dbt models**

 Datafold needs to know which column is the primary key of the table to perform the diff.
-When Datafold cannot determine the primary key of the two tables to diff, and will produce an error:
+When Datafold cannot determine the primary key of the two tables to diff, it will produce an error:

 ![](../../../static/img/primary_key_not_set.png)